MeloriTensei-Community-Lab/MelYTTranslations/README.md

 ------------

-#### Rule 5: Follow common subtitling guidelines, such as: sound effects in ALL CAPS inside square brackets, avoiding capital letters when emphasising (something *like this* should be used).
+#### Rule 5: Sound effects are occasionally missed out in some videos, just translate accordingly whether there are SFX or not.

 ------------

-#### Rule 6: No shameless promoting in the subtitles.
+#### Rule 6: No shameless promoting in the subtitles file, your name will be credited accordingly in the subtitle name itself.

 ------------